 - Color Settings

-In the Header Settings, you can change the main menu position and header behavior.
+In the Header Settings in the Clarita WordPress theme documentation, you can change the main menu position and header behavior.

 - In Scrolling Settings, you can set menu to be sticky or to scroll with the page.